Becoming A Club Member

 Individual skaters may participate in competitions and test sessions.
 Coaches of the WRFSC will plan to attend several competitions and test sessions each year to assist their students.

-The WRFSC formed a new Synchronize skating team in 2009.
+The WRFSC formed a Synchronized skating team in 2009.
 Please see Sally Auclair for more information about the team or if you are interested in joining.

 The Ice Show